 - If you need internet access, consider purchasing a hotspot that works with your phone.
 Though we only choose housing that includes wifi, you never know if it’s strong enough for what you need, like Zoom meetings.

 - We recently found out about Bluetooth Airtags for our luggage so we can locate it with our phone.
 And this is going to come in super handy when we get back and need keys again!
-If you get yours on Amazon, we’ll receive a small commission.
+They’re four for $99 or one for $29 on Amazon, and there are all kinds of holder options.
+If you purchase through those links, we’ll receive a small commission.
 Thank you for your support!

 - Register with the State Dept. for travel alerts if you need help with the US Embassy.
 Creating an account and registering your travel dates and destinations is easy.
 An app is also available for your smartphone to quickly find embassies.